Nope – not just a pimple, that’s Stye Eye!

 - Do not handle your contact lenses carelessly and avoid using for the stye eye, to stop spreading the infection.
 Even if you have to use the contact lenses avoid them touching your skin around the eye

-- Never try to cover the stye with makeup which will actually blocks the ducts in the line of eyelashes and generates more infection
+- Never try to cover the stye with makeup, which will actually blocks the ducts in the line of the eyelashes and generates more infection

 Call your Doctor for free immediately if your symptoms do not subside.
 For expert consulting do not hesitate to make a Call for improving your health.